 What It Sounds Like: Clear The Heir is reminiscent of Gray's first release, Even With Evil With Me.
-The piano-driven ballads with impeccable vocal range are the centrepiece, however, do not put Christon in a box.
-The man can spit bars for days, "Gray," "Grow Up," "Time Out" and "You and I (Sampson's Lament)" make this crystal clear.
+The piano-driven ballads with impeccable vocal range are the centerpiece; however, they do not put Christon in a box.
+The man can spit bars for days, as "Gray," "Grow Up," "Time Out" and "You and I (Sampson's Lament)" make crystal clear.

 Best Song On The Record:

-"Gray" has so much depth lyrically, it touches on recent social issues and calls the church to more action.
-It is an Ohio all-star show featuring Gray's brother Taelor and Tragic Hero.
-It isn't a song that can be listened to once.
-It is a song to sit with.
-The chorus is an exhortation to the listener, "There's a Heaven and we all wanna go/Does anybody wanna fall on the sword/Take my hand, I just want you to know/Healing begins when you call on the Lord."
+"Gray" has incredible depth lyrically, and it touches on recent social issues while calling the church to more action.
+It is also an Ohio all-star show featuring Gray's brother Taelor and Tragic Hero.
+It isn't a song that can be listened to once; instead It is a song to sit with.
+The chorus is an exhortation to the listener - "There's a Heaven and we all wanna go/Does anybody wanna fall on the sword/Take my hand, I just want you to know/Healing begins when you call on the Lord."

-Christon Gray is a rule breaker.
-He does not fit neatly within one genre.
+Christon Gray is a rule breaker, and he doesn't fit neatly within one genre.
 Rather, he blends them together, making something that can only be his own.
-His journey over the years has been the tale of the underdog.
-This is an artist that should not be counted out or brushed aside.
-Clear The Heir is an album that will be revisited years from and considered groundbreaking in its own right.
+His journey over the years has been the tale of the underdog, but this is an artist that should not be counted out or brushed aside.
+Clear The Heir is an album that will be revisited years from now and considered groundbreaking in its own right.